tysonmote/Rickshaw/README.markdown

 ------------

 * Tyson Tate
-* Casey Speer - Early contributions to the persistance layer.
+* Casey Speer - Early contributions to the persistence layer.